mheap/nexmo-developer/_documentation/en/conversation/guides/application-setup.md

 In order to set up your Conversation API application, you typically need to carry out the following steps:

-1. Create a Nexmo application
+1. Create a Vonage application
 2. Rent and assign a Nexmo number
 3. Build a backend service
 4. Create a client-side application (possibly using the Client SDK)